JamsRamen/Euler/README.md

 # Euler
-A bunch of mathematical functions and utilities
+Library of mathematical functions and utilities